khalieq/cloud/README.md

 Load balancing ensures that the application will be highly efficient, in addition to restricting traffic to the network.

 - What aspect of security do load balancers protect?
-   	- Load balancers protects the system from DDoS attacks by shifting attack traffic.
+   	- Load balancers protect the system from DDoS attacks by moving the traffic to keep a systeem from being overloaded
-  	- Load Balancing contributes to the Availability aspect of security in regards to the CIA Triad.
+  	- Load Balancing focus on keeping a service available

 - What is the advantage of a jump box?
    	- The advantage of a jump box is to give access to the user from a single node that can be secured and monitored.